Helen Mirren: 1980–1999: Early film roles and Prime Suspect

+Mirren appeared in The Madness of King George (1994), Some Mother's Son (1996), Painted Lady (1997) and The Prince of Egypt (1998).
+In Peter Greenaway's colourful The Cook, The Thief, His Wife and Her Lover, Mirren plays the wife opposite Michael Gambon.
+In Teaching Mrs. Tingle (1999), she plays sadistic history teacher Mrs. Eve Tingle.
 In 1998, Mirren played Cleopatra to Alan Rickman's Antony in Antony and Cleopatra at the National Theatre.
 The production received poor reviews; The Guardian called it "plodding spectacle rarely informed by powerful passion", while The Daily Telegraph said "the crucial sexual chemistry on which any great production ultimately depends is fatally absent".
 In 2000 Nicholas Hytner, who had worked with Mirren on the film version of The Madness of King George, cast her as Lady Torrance in his revival of Tennessee Williams' Orpheus Descending at the Donmar Warehouse in London.
 Michael Billington, reviewing for The Guardian, described her performance as "an exemplary study of an immigrant woman who has acquired a patina of resilient toughness but who slowly acknowledges her sensuality."

+2000–2006: Film stardom and awards success

+Mirren portrayed Ayn Rand in the television film, The Passion of Ayn Rand (1999), where her performance won her an Emmy; Door to Door (2002); and The Roman Spring of Mrs. Stone (2003).
 At the National Theatre in November 2003 she again won praise playing Christine Mannon ("defiantly cool, camp and skittish", Evening Standard; "glows with mature sexual allure", Daily Telegraph) in a revival of Eugene O'Neill's Mourning Becomes Electra directed by Howard Davies.
 "This production was one of the best experiences of my professional life, The play was four and a half hours long, and I have never known that kind of response from an audience ...
 It was the serendipity of a beautifully cast play, with great design and direction, It will be hard to be in anything better."
 She played the title role in Jean Racine's Phèdre at the National in 2009, in a production directed by Nicholas Hytner.
 The production was also staged at the Epidaurus amphitheatre on 11 and 12 July 2009.